 - Add another HTTP Request sampler (named 02 PerfMatrix – Random Link 1) under Thread Group

-- Provide ‘.*’ as a value in “Path” attribute of HTTP Request sampler
+- Provide ‘.*’ as a value in the “Path” attribute of the HTTP Request sampler

 - Add HTML Link Parser pre-processor under this HTTP Request sampler